Cotter (pin)

-A cotter is a pin or wedge passing through a hole to fix parts tightly together.
+A cotter is a pin or wedge with a flat bearing surface passing through a hole to fix parts tightly together.
 In British usage cotter pin has the same meaning, but in the U.S. it means a split pin.

 Typical applications are in fixing a crank to its crankshaft, as in a bicycle, and a piston rod to a crosshead, as in a steam engine.
 The angle of the wedge determines the position of the parts being held; therefore, on a bicycle, the pedal arms will only be at 180 degrees to each other if the angle of the cotter pin's wedge is the same on both pins.

 Popular usage

-Formerly, it was common to mount bicycle cranks using a cotter, although now usually a more easily maintained arrangement is used such as a square tapered or splined interface.
+Formerly, it was common to mount bicycle cranks using a cotter, although now a more easily maintained arrangement is typically used, such as a square tapered or splined interface.
 These cotters have a short threaded section at the narrower end of the taper, which is used to hold the cotter in place with a washer and nut.
 They are also used to secure ceiling fans to prevent falling if the mounting nut loosens.